Pompeo, in Iowa speech, declares ‘we are not a racist nation’

 And he also took aim at the Biden administration for their "unwillingness to secure our southern border" - and blasted China as "a Godless nation challenging a God fearing people."

+He also criticized the president over the administration's response to the anti-government protests in Cuba, telling Fox News "I regret that the Biden administration hasn’t lifted finger" to help the demonstrators.

+And he charged that Biden and his diplomatic team have "just muddled around."

-Pompeo jokingly described himself as "an unemployed former diplomat."
+Pompeo, in his speech jokingly described himself as "an unemployed former diplomat."
 But turning serious, he said "it has been tough for me to watch what is going on and what has gone on in these six months" since the end of the Trump administration.

 IOWA, NEW HAMPSHIRE FIGHT TO STAY ATOP 2024 GOP PRESIDENTIAL NOMINATION CALENDAR